Sky Comedy

 Sky Comedy is a British pay television channel owned and operated by Sky, a division of Comcast.
 It launched on 27 January 2020, replacing Universal TV.
 It is the first dedicated full-time comedy station in Sky's channel portfolio since the closure of The Comedy Channel in 1992.

-Sky Comedy predominantly broadcasts programming imported from the United States from premium channel HBO (until early 2026).
-It also broadcasts classic sitcoms as well as comedy films, live stand-up, and talk shows.
+Sky Comedy predominantly broadcasts programming imported from the United States.
+It also broadcasts syndicated sitcoms, comedy films, stand-up specials, and talk shows.
 From 1 September 2021 onwards, Sky Comedy started airing the comedy output previously shown on Sky One (which was replaced by Sky Showcase and Sky Max).

 Sky Comedy launched in Germany, Austria and Switzerland on 1 April 2021, and then closed on 27 September 2023.